Haymarket Shopping Centre: History

 Plans for the redevelopment of the Haymarket site were originally drawn up in 1960, but these were superseded by the 1961 declaration of a larger Comprehensive Development Area.
 Tenders for development of the site were invited, with Taylor Woodrow awarded it in early 1966.
 The plans originally included a motel, an office block, a 500-seat cinema, and, at the request of the Town Planning (Development) Subcommittee, a 650-seat theatre (later increased to 710), to replace the Phoenix Theatre, which had been built in 1963 as a temporary facility.

 In May 1967, the newly built Littlewoods store was opened by Sir Barnett Janner MP.
 The building is of an imposing concrete construction close to the clock tower.
-It is four stories high and features three balconies on the two frontages.
+It is four storeys high and features three balconies on the two frontages.

 In February 1969, a planning application for the new shopping centre was submitted by Taylor Woodrow, which received conditional approval from Leicester City Council the following month.

-In 1970, Lea's store on the corner of Humberstone Gate and Charles Street was demolished to make way for the construction of a new store for C&A. Construction is of standard brick and three stories high.
+In 1970, Lea's store on the corner of Humberstone Gate and Charles Street was demolished to make way for the construction of a new store for C&A. Construction is of standard brick and three storeys high.

 During clearance of the site, buildings demolished including four historic hotels (the Bell Hotel, the Stag and Pheasant, the White Hart and the George), and buildings on Bread Street, which ran between Belgrave Gate and Charles Street, and which disappeared completely.
 Other major buildings originally on the site included a tram depot and the Leicestershire Horse Repository.